kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_post_migration/guide.en-gb.md

 ---
-title: "Post-migration guide for Managed VCD"
+title: "Post-migration guide: managed VMware vSphere to managed VCD"
-excerpt: "Learn how to update your network configurations after migrating from PCC to Managed VCD."
+excerpt: "Learn how to configure your network after migrating from VMware vSphere to VMware Cloud Director."
 updated: 2025-02-17
 ---

 ## Objective

-This guide explains the necessary steps to configure your environment after migrating from `Managed vSphere` to `VMware Cloud Director (VCD)`.
+This guide explains the necessary steps to configure your environment after migrating from your managed `VMware vSphere` on OVHcloud services to a managed `VMware Cloud Director` on OVHcloud solution

 These modifications are essential to ensure the proper functioning of your virtual machines and networks.

 ## Requirements

-- Access to `VMware Cloud Director`.
+- Access to `VMware Cloud Director`on OVHcloud solution.
-- You must have access to the [OVHcloud Control Panel](/links/manager) and be technical administrator of the managed VMware vSphere on OVHcloud infrastructure.
+- You must have access to the [OVHcloud Control Panel](/links/manager) and be technical administrator of the managed [VMware vSphere on OVHcloud](/links/hosted-private-cloud/vmware) infrastructure.

 ## Instructions